 The highest judicial officer in the nation, the chief justice is responsible for presiding over the Supreme Court and setting the agenda for the justices’ weekly meetings.
 In cases where the chief justice is a member of the majority opinion, the justice has the authority to assign who will write the court’s opinion.
 The chief justice is required to sit on the Board of Regents of the Smithsonian Institution.

-The chief justice also presides over trials of impeachment against the President of the United States in the U.S. Senate, as was the case with President Andrew Johnson and President Bill Clinton (both presidents were acquitted).
+The chief justice also presides over trials of impeachment against the President of the United States in the U.S. Senate, as was the case with President Andrew Johnson, President Bill Clinton and President Donald Trump (all three presidents were acquitted).

 Current Supreme Court Justices